apache/drill/_docs/sql-reference/sql-commands/110-show-tables.md

   * You can create and query tables within the file system, however Drill does not return these tables when you issue the SHOW TABLES command.
 You can issue the [SHOW FILES ]({{ site.baseurl }}/docs/show-files-command)command to see a list of all files, tables, and views, including those created in Drill.

-  * You cannot create Hive, HBase, or MapR-DB tables in Drill.
+  * You cannot create Hive or HBase tables in Drill.

 ## Examples